 Other Income (Expense).
 Other income (expense) decreased approximately \$392,000, or 63.4%, to \$226,000 for 2007 from \$619,000 for 2006.
 Interest income from cash and investments in marketable securities decreased \$371,000 resulting from lower cash and investments balances during 2007.
-Interest expense increased \$22,000 over the prior year associated with a promissory note issued in connection with the purchase of certain software licenses, and our revolving credit facility.
+Interest expense increased \$22,000 over the prior year associated with a promissory note and our revolving credit facility.

 Income Tax (Benefit) Provision.
 The Company recognized an income tax benefit of approximately \$2.0 million during 2007 based on management's conclusion that a portion of the Company's deferred tax assets would be realized.
 This income tax benefit was partially offset by \$42,000 of income tax expense associated with the alternative minimum tax.
 During 2006, the Company recognized income tax expense of \$28,000 associated with the alternative minimum tax.
 Taxable income for both 2007 and 2006 was substantially offset by the Company's net operating loss carryforwards.
-We expect our 2008 effective tax rate to be minimal and substantially less than the statutory rates, resulting from expected utilization of our net operating loss carryforwards.

 Net Income.
 Net income was approximately \$4.1 million, or \$0.18 per diluted share, for the year ended December 31, 2007 up from \$2.5 million, or \$0.11 per diluted share, for the year ended December 31, 2006.
 This improvement is the result of the \$2.0 million income tax benefit and increased gross profits, but was somewhat offset by other expense increases mentioned above.
-Net income per share for 2008 is expected to range between \$0.12 and \$0.15 per diluted share.
-Our 2008 estimates do not reflect an income tax benefit associated with the realization of additional deferred tax assets.
-These estimates are subject to the risks and uncertainties as further described in "Item 1A.
-Risk Factors" located elsewhere in this report.